alexbevi/alexbevi.github.com/_posts/2021-08-08-ulysses-and-the-golden-fleece.markdown

 Ulysses and the Golden Fleece (also known as _Hi-Res Adventure #4_) is a graphic adventure game released in 1981 for the Apple II.
 The premise of the game is pretty straightforward: You're in ancient Greece, the king gives you (Ulysses) the task of finding the Golden Fleece.

 Though there is no title screen per-say and no music, the graphics for this game are quite a bit more elaborate than some of the earlier [Hi-Res Adventure](https://en.wikipedia.org/wiki/List_of_Hi-Res_Adventures_video_games) games.
+I actually started playing the DOS version of this game first, but having to press Scroll Lock every time there was text to scroll became so tedious I had to quit and move onto another system instead.

 ![](/images/adventure/ulysses-10.png)